Exploring the pathways of our lexicon

 These reactions are extremely variable — very often women react more negatively than men (as is the case for moist), and everyone seems to have his or her own idiosyncratic likes and dislikes.
 Kristi Gustafson of the Times Union is so annoyed by the word vigil that she has to turn down the volume on the television when the word comes up in the news.
 These deep-seated sentiments about words are very often inexplicable.
 The Monty Python troupe had fun with these seemingly arbitrary tastes in their sketch about lovely "woody" words and dreadful "tinny" words.
 (YouTube video here, transcript here.)

 What are your own personal "woody" and "tinny" words?
 Let us know in the comments below.
-And if you're an individual subscriber to the Visual Thesaurus, make sure you edit your profile (by clicking on your name in the top right corner of any page) to select your favorite and least favorite words.
+And if you're a subscriber to the Visual Thesaurus or Vocabulary.com, make sure you edit your profile (by clicking on your name in the top right corner of any page) to select your favorite and least favorite words.
 We'll continue to keep track of your lexical cheers and jeers.

 [Update: Welcome, BoingBoing readers!]